RealityBending/JSmisc/README.md

 # JSmisc

-A repo containing useful JavaScript scripts that can be loaded from URL
+A repo containing useful JavaScript scripts that can be loaded from URL.